ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

-The question now is: how do we determine that a higher-level object (eg. a container of objects) consisting of many objects is at a given version?
+The question now is: how do we determine that a higher-level object (eg. a container of objects) consisting of many objects is at a given version/transaction?
 For example, for 1024 array shards, how do we know that the multidimensional array that those 1024 arrays correspond to are **all** at a given version x?
-We have at least three alternatives:
+We have at least three
+alternatives:

+  1. defer this entirely to read-time: check if all the requested objects are at version-x. this is similar to fsync and will potentially cause bottlenecks.
-  1. create a global index that determines when a given container is at version x.
+  2. create a global index (eg. a spanning tree) that determines when a given container is at version x.
 As soon as an object is finished being written to, an entry in the index is added.
-  2. defer this to read-time: check if all the requested objects are at version-x. this is similar to fsync and will potentially cause bottlenecks.
+When someone queries for the status of the transaction, we start from the leaves up in order to determine transaction status.
   3. assume the app knows what it's doing and try to read version x for the given object.
-If it doesn't exist, return an error immediately.
+If it doesn't exist, return an error immediately (this won't work in an async scenario since the operations might be still in flight).
-  4. wait for the appearance of the requested version.
+  4. wait for the appearance of the requested version, which would work for async backends, with the problem that we might wait for a long time.
+  5. use ref-counting on a per-object basis

 A possible optimization for (3) and (4) is to check if the version is being written at all (if a txn x has been opened) and fail immediately